What Are Bylaws for a Corporation?

-- If the corporation is a stock corporation, information about stockholders and voting of shares of stock, the bylaws also show the number and type of shares and stock classes that the corporation is authorized to issue
+- Information about stockholders and voting of shares of stock, the bylaws also show the number and type of shares and stock classes that the corporation is authorized to issue

 - Information about shareholder meetings, including notification of a meeting and voting by proxy (voting by giving someone else authority to vote for a shareholder).

 - Annual meeting procedures and requirements for notifying members.
 Every corporation must have at least an annual meeting, so this is an important part of the bylaws

-- Board meetings information, including frequency, location, and protocol
+- Board meeting information, including frequency, location, and protocol